 In cases of disorganized or inadequate SMS data management strategies, safety managers have no time for creative thought processes, such as motivating employees to report safety concerns.
 In fact, without proper risk management tools, safety managers dread getting safety reports into the system because they mean so much more work.
 An effective SMS requires efficient risk management processes that do not slow to a crawl due to substandard SMS documentation capabilities.

 One case that I'll never forget is when a Canadian safety manager told me that their department heads tell their employees to not report issues because it is too much extra paperwork.
-When managers have proper SMS documentation tools, you don't have to be afraid of getting reports in the SMS' risk management system.
+When managers have proper SMS documentation tools, you don't have to be afraid of getting reports in the SMS risk management system.
 In fact, you are welcoming these reports because your operation will be safer and the quality of operations will improve.
 And let's not forget, that we need enough safety reports to achieve statistical significance.

 Without regular safety promotion activities to encourage employees to report, your SMS implementation becomes "a wasted opportunity and expense."
 You are wasting an opportunity to: